 - Increase caloric consumption at and between meals, for instance, adding olive oil to pasta dishes, drinking milk or alternatives like rice or soya milk between meals and increasing protein intake.

-•Avoid drinking with meals as this could dampen appetites, especially in individuals with poor appetites.
+- Avoid drinking with meals as this could dampen appetites, especially in individuals with poor appetites.

-•Eat six to eight small meals per day (meals should be fairly calorie-dense) or continue to eat three regular meals per day with high-carbohydrate, high-protein.
+- Eat six to eight small meals per day (meals should be fairly calorie-dense) or continue to eat three regular meals per day with high-carbohydrate, high-protein.

-•Eat with other people and make eating a social occasion if the individual finds it difficult to sit down to regular meals on their own.
+- Eat with other people and make eating a social occasion if the individual finds it difficult to sit down to regular meals on their own.

 Paying explicit attention to dietary requirements and existing health conditions, medications, etc. is crucial, for instance elderly individuals who suffer from high cholesterol levels should naturally not try to gain weight by drinking full cream milk.

-How the Elderly Can Lose Weight Safely
+How the Elderly Can Lose Bodyweight Safely

 For elderly individuals to lose weight safely they must do so gradually so as to reduce fat mass whilst maintaining muscle mass without polypharmacy (the use of multiple medications).
+Eat a balanced diet.
+As you get older, you need to eat less food in order to maintain your weight, but eating the correct types of food are important.
+Eat foods that are high in protein and high in fiber (i.e. whole grain bread, beans, vegetables, fruit), and remember to stay hydrated.

 Tips for Losing Weight Safely